jmcameron/MeshStat/README.txt

     - If all four lines are still not displaying, increase 'pane_interline_space' (pixel by pixel) until the fourth line displays properly.

+- WARNING: With more than a few nodes, avoid trying to move the windows while the nodes are being updated.
+It may not be responsive and lead to problems that may require restarting the programx.

+- You can get help from the program by running it on the command line like this:

+     MeshStat -h

+- If you have several differnt sets of nodes to monitor (eg, for the different frequency bands), don't forget that you can specify an arbitrarily named MeshStat config file on the command line:

+    MeshStat myconfig.ini

+  So you can set up several shortcuts, each specifying a different config file.
+On MS Windows modify the "Target" item for each to insert the config file name after the MeshStat.exe executable.
+If the config file is in the same directory as the MeshStat.exe executable program, you do not need to specify the full path, only the filename.